 You don't have to be Julia Childs in the kitchen.
 You must know the basics, so you don't burn the hostel down.

 Pasta is the main staple of any backpacker's diet.
 Not only is it cheap, but it is universally available.

 It is also one of the easiest things to cook.
-You just need to boil water and put the pasta in it until it's thoroughly cooked.
-Just don't overcook angel hair pasta as it turns into mush.
+You need to boil water and put the pasta in until it's thoroughly cooked.
+Just don't overcook angel hair pasta, as it turns into mush.

-Throw the pasta in a little butter, cream sauce, or red sauce and voilà – you have dinner!

-If you want to get fancy, you can add some meat and vegetables.
+Throw the pasta in butter, cream sauce, or red sauce, and voilà – you have dinner!
+You can add some meat and vegetables if you want to get fancy.

-Can't afford or find hamburger to make meatballs?
+Can't afford or find hamburger meat to make meatballs?
 Use pepperoni or sausage.